 - You create the contract terms and send proposals to your client

-- Once your work is approved the funds are released to you immediately (no 5-day security period)
+- If you have a fixed-price Direct Contracts contract, once your work is approved the funds are released to you immediately (no 5-day security period)

-- Your client won’t need to create an account or pay any fees
+- Your client won’t need to create an Upwork account

 Manage your Direct Contracts